Descanonge/research_support/PhD manual at LOCEAN/readme.md

 This avoid using weak password by generating them at random (no even if you write in leet, 'ilov3c4ts' is going to get cracked *very* easily).
 A lot of software exists with plenty of features which makes everything very easy.

 I can personally recommend [Bitwarden](https://bitwarden.com/): open source and free[^1], with plenty of features.
 It runs on pretty much everything (from your browser, browser extension, phone app, client for computer, even with linux command-line!).
-Your passwords and other info are stored encrypted on servers, on the plus side you can access it from anywhere, but some could see this as a liability.
+Your passwords and other info are stored encrypted on servers, on the plus side you can access it from anywhere but some could see this as a liability.

 Are there some more that you have tested ?